 Some parents find the "cold turkey" method to be most effective.

-"Our son cried briefly for two or three nights when we took this approach, but by the fourth night, he seemed to forget all about his pacifier," says Susan, a mom from Atlanta.
+"Our son cried briefly for 2-3 nights when we took this approach, but by the fourth night, he seemed to forget all about his pacifier," says Susan, a mom from Atlanta.
 "While the first few nights were challenging, this technique worked best for us."

 Remember that what works for one child may not be work for another.
 Children are unique individuals, with different needs, challenges, and fears.
 Talk to your child's pediatrician before attempting the weaning process.
 Most pediatricians have their own philosophy about what is best for your child's personality and specific stage of development.